-- 11.1 To recommend an increase to the current fees and charges structure. - 11.2 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee approves the changes to the fees and charges set out in the appendices to this report.
+- 11.1 The Head of Environmental Regulation and Licensing introduced a report which set out proposals to increase the current fees and charges structure for pest control. - 11.2 RESOLVED UNANIMOUSLY: That Waste and Street Scene Policy Committee approves the changes to the fees and charges set out in the appendices to this report.

-- 11.3.1 We believe these proposals will allow the service to cover the cost increases it is facing on materials, salaries, and transport.
-The service also has to cover the cost of free, subsidised and statutory obligations. - Appendix 1 shows current proposal for Fees and Income uplift. - Appendix 2 shows fees and charges from previous year.
+11.3.1 We believe these proposals will allow the service to cover the cost increases it is facing on materials, salaries, and transport.
+The service also has to cover the cost of free, subsidised and statutory obligations.

+Appendix 1 shows current proposal for Fees and Income uplift.

+Appendix 2 shows fees and charges from previous year.